Merging Data

 CRMContactsHTTP<API call>dbo.usp_contacts_merge

-Merge procedures can use parameters like other edit procedures.
-See Saving Data Using Stored Procedures.
+Merge procedures can accept parameters like other edit procedures.
+See Saving Data Using Stored Procedures for more details.

 Merging Data using SQL

-You can use SQL codes in the INSERT object fields to merge data.
+You can use SQL code in the INSERT object fields to merge data.

 For example: